tahoe-lafs/tahoe-lafs/docs/specifications/servers-of-happiness.rst

 5. Calculate a maximum matching graph of G2, call this M2, again preferring earlier servers.

-6. Construct a bipartite graph G3 of (only readwrite) servers to shares.
-Let an edge exist between server S and share T if and only if S already has T, or *could* hold T (i.e. S has enough available space to hold a share of at least T's size).
+6. Construct a bipartite graph G3 of (only readwrite) servers to shares (some shares may already exist on a server).
 Then remove (from G3) any servers and shares used in M1 or M2 (note that we retain servers/shares that were in G1/G2 but *not* in the M1/M2 subsets)

 7. Calculate a maximum matching graph of G3, call this M3, preferring earlier servers.
 The final placement table is the union of M1+M2+M3.